 The QR game works best if the players receive a small reward or entry into a larger contest for completing the game.
 The competitive aspect works to make the game fun, and the potential reward provides motivation to complete the game.

 Watch this video to see how a QR Code Scavenger Hunt works for an end-user.

 What does Guidebook need in order to set up a QR game for me?

-We need four pieces of information in order to set up a QR game.
+We need the following pieces of information in order to set up a QR game.
 If any of this information changes, we will have to generate a brand new game.

 1. The name of the guide: Let us know which guide you’d like us to add the game to.

 2. The image or game phrase with slashes to show how to break it up: